Psychologists as Researchers

-“Research on family caregiving, has advanced how we study and treat chronic disease,” says developmental psychologist Joseph E. Gaugler, Ph.D., an associate professor in the School of Nursing of the University of Minnesota and one of this country’s leading young researchers in the family caregiving field.
+“Research on family caregiving, has advanced how we study and treat chronic disease,” says developmental psychologist Joseph E. Gaugler, PhD, an associate professor in the School of Nursing of the University of Minnesota and one of this country’s leading young researchers in the family caregiving field.

-Dr. Gaugler cites three foci for his current research: Alzheimer’s disease and long-term care; the longitudinal implications for chronically disabled adults; the effectiveness of psychosocial and community-based services for caregiving families; and mixed and longitudinal methods.
-In addition to publishing articles with Drs.
-Zarit and Kane, he has collaborated with other leading family caregiver researchers, including William E. Haley, Ph.D. and Mary Mittelman, Ph.D.
+Gaugler cites four foci for his current research: Alzheimer’s disease and long-term care; the longitudinal implications for chronically disabled adults; the effectiveness of psychosocial and community-based services for caregiving families; and mixed and longitudinal methods.
+In addition to publishing articles with Zarit and Kane, he has collaborated with other leading family caregiver researchers, including William E. Haley, PhD, Mary Mittelman, DPH, and David L. Roth, PhD.
 He sees ample opportunities for psychologists to get involved in the family caregiving field.
 “The trajectory of a family caregiver’s career generally takes them through several transitions,” he says, “Psychologists can help caregivers navigate these transitions (for instance, helping them deal with the emotions surrounding placing their loved one in long-term care) by building in coping skills and enhancing their social support.
 They can also utilize their theoretical and methodological skills to help area agencies on aging and other organizations develop effective assessment instruments, evaluate existing programs for clients, and facilitate the translation of evidence-based interventions to reach more families in need.”

-A professor in the Department of Psychiatry and Human Behavior at the Alpert Medical School of Brown University and the Director of Child Psychology for Rhode Island Hospital and Hasbro Children’s Hospital in Providence, RI, Dr. Lobato has drawn on a lifetime’s experience to inspire her decades of research.
+A professor in the department of psychiatry and human behavior at the Alpert Medical School of Brown University and the director of child psychology for Rhode Island Hospital and Hasbro Children’s Hospital in Providence, RI, Lobato has drawn on a lifetime’s experience to inspire her decades of research.
 While growing up in and around New York City in a Latino family in which there was a child with a disability, she was sensitized early on to the dynamics of culture, family and medical issues.
 In high school, she did volunteer work with kids with special needs.
 During her years as a graduate psychology student at the University of Massachusetts in the late-1970s, she worked in a home-based early intervention program.
 “I saw that family wasn’t just the parents but also the other kids,” she says.
 “I became interested in the family as a whole.”

 “It is important for psychologists to know that everyone in the family is affected by the disability or illness of a child,” she says.
 “We should be helping parents explain the disability or illness to the siblings and to better think through what are appropriate caregiving roles for these well children to play.”

-An associate professor in the Department of Occupational Therapy at Boston University, Dr. Orsmond is one of the country’s top young researchers on family caregivers of adults with autism.
-Since 2000, she has been the co-investigator on a large longitudinal study (spearheaded by Dr. Marsha Mailick Seltzer of the University of Wisconsin), conducting extensive interviews every 18 months with relatives from 400 Wisconsin and Massachusetts families of individuals with autism.
-With each round of interviews, she and her collaborators have learned more about the impact of such caregiving on maternal and sibling well-being, as well as families’ capacities to plan for the eventual transfer of caregiving responsibility from aging parents to siblings.
+An associate professor in the department of occupational therapy at Boston University, Orsmond is one of the country’s top young researchers on family caregivers of adults with autism.
+From 2000-2012, she was co-investigator on a large longitudinal study (spearheaded by Marsha Mailick, PhD, of the University of Wisconsin), conducting extensive interviews every 18 months with relatives from 400 Wisconsin and Massachusetts families of individuals with autism.
+With each round of interviews, she and her collaborators learned more about the impact of such caregiving on maternal and sibling well-being, as well as families’ capacities to plan for the eventual transfer of caregiving responsibility from aging parents to siblings.